-The following terms are used in the Configurator to describe the equipment in an audio system:

-- Communication Device: The method the g! software will use to communicate with an external device, including information about the connection type and protocol. - Audio Zone Controller: The device used to distribute audio throughout the home - Keypads and Interfaces: A custom defined interface for controlling audio source components.

-Integrating a distributed audio system with ELAN consists of the following steps:

-- Add and Configure Sources. - Add the Communication Device - Add the Zone Controller for the distributed audio - Configure the Audio Sources and Zones in the audio zone controller.
+- Terms The following terms are used in the Configurator to describe the equipment in an audio system: - Communication Device: The method the g! software will use to communicate with an external device, including information about the connection type and protocol. - Audio Zone Controller: The device used to distribute audio throughout the home. - Keypads and Interfaces: A custom defined interface for controlling audio source components. - How-to Integrating a distributed audio system with g! consists of the following steps: - Add and Configure Sources. - Add the Communication Device - Add the Zone Controller for the distributed audio - Configure the Audio Sources and Zones in the audio zone controller.

-Exercise 1: Configure the Internal Player
+Exercise 1: Setup the Content Tab

-In Exercise 1, you will configure the Internal Player and add music files.
-This source is used to play digital music (MP3 or WAV files) through the ELAN Controller audio outputs as a source to an audio zone controller.
-This source includes a built-in two-way driver and built-in interface.
-Since this source is internal to the ELAN Controller we only need to add the source device.
-Both the COM device and interface are built-in.
+OverviewIn Exercise 1, you will set up a music library to use with the Internal Player.
+This source is used to play digital music (MP3 or WAV files) through the g! system controller audio outputs as a source to an audio zone controller.
+Please refer to the HC Internal Player Integration Note for more detailed information.